Sometimes being stuck indoors brings out the best in you. Or me. As the case may be.

 - Fry up 2-4 tortilla skins in a shallow layer of sunflower oil.
 You should end up with four each.
 You want the edges to be crisp and the centers to remain kind of chewy.
 You can spice the oil with some chili flakes while it heats up for added oomph.
 Salt while draining on some kitchen towels post-fry

-- Drain the tofu on some kitchen towels and then mix in 2 to 4 tablespoons of the sauce until the tofu is evenly coated.
+- Drain the tofu on some kitchen towels and then mix in 2 to 4 T's of the sauce until the tofu is evenly coated.

 - To compose a taco: place 2 tortilla skins on a plate.
 Top with a few tablespoons of the tofu mixture.
-Finish with a generous hand of pickled shallots and some freshly chopped coriander.
+Finish with a generous hand of pickled shallots, some freshly chopped coriander and feta if using.